-The Professional School of Psychology initially received State of California Department of Education approval in 1980, permitting graduates access to state licensing examinations.
-Later, authorization to grant the Masters degree and Doctoral degree, as well as certificates in behavioral neurosciences and Industrial-Organizational psychology, was granted by the California Bureau of Private Postsecondary and Vocational Education pursuant to Section 94900 of the California Education Code.
+The Professional School of Psychology initially received State of California Department of Education approval to conduct psychology courses in 1980, permitting graduates access to state licensing examinations.
+Later, authorization to grant master's and doctoral degrees in psychology, as well as certificates in behavioral neurosciences and Industrial-Organizational psychology, was granted by the California Bureau of Private Postsecondary and Vocational Education pursuant to Section 94900 of the California Education Code.
+A new agency (Bureau for Private Postsecondary Education) came into existence on January 1, 2010.
+The Professional School of Psychology have been approval to operate in the State of California based on provisions of the California Private Postsecondary Education Act (CPPEA) of 2009, which went into effect January 1, 2010.
+The Act is administered by the Bureau for Private Postsecondary Education, under the Department of Consumer Affairs.
+The Bureau can be reached at: P.O.
+Box 980818, Sacramento, CA 95798-0818, 916.574.7720.
+This approval extends through 2017.